World Expo 88: World Expo Park – Brisbane Convention & Exhibition Centre

 World Expo Park, the Expo's theme park located adjacent to the Expo site, was intended to be a permanent legacy of the Expo at its conclusion.
 Citing lack of patronage, however, it closed down just a year after the Expo closed its doors.
 The site of World Expo Park was re-developed into the Brisbane Convention & Exhibition Centre.

 Queensland Pavilion

 The Queensland Pavilion was purchased by the Gateway Baptist Church, and now stands on their Mackenzie premises.

 Victorian Pavilion

 The Victorian Pavilion was purchased privately and moved to 77 Shore St West, Cleveland, where it is known as Redland Trade Centre.

 Foundation

-On 30 April 2004, sixteen years after World Expo 88's official opening, a non-government not-for-profit commemorative entity for the Exposition was launched, named Foundation Expo '88, which had its web presence at foundationexpo88.org.
-The Foundation based its activities at the Nepalese Peace Pagoda from the Expo, including a weekly Guided Tours program "Pagoda on Sundays", and hosting at the Pagoda first level a commemorative museum display of memorabilia from Expo.
-Tours are now available by request - and free.
+On 30 April 2004, sixteen years after World Expo 88's official opening, a non-government not-for-profit commemorative entity for the Exposition was launched, named Foundation Expo '88.
+The Foundation based its activities at the Nepalese Peace Pagoda from the Expo, including a weekly Guided Tours program "Pagoda on Sundays", and hosting at the Pagoda first level a commemorative museum display of memorabilia from Expo, which is still maintained to this day.